 Some schemas are modified so that they conform to other schemas more closely.
 Some of the conflicts that may occur during the first steps are resolved in this step.

 3. Merging of Views and Restructuring:

 The global schemas are created by merging the individual schemas.
 Corresponding concepts are represented only once in the global schema and mapping between the views and the global schemas are specified.
-This is basically the hardest step to achieve in the real world databases which involve hundreds of entities and relations.
+This is the hardest step to achieve in real-world databases which involve hundreds of entities and relations.
 It involves a considerable amount of human intervention and negotiation to resolve conflicts and to settle on the most reasonable and acceptable solution for a global schema.
 Restructuring As a final optional step the global schemas may be analyzed and restructured to remove any redundancies or unnecessary complexity.

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important CS Theory concepts for SDE interviews with the CS Theory Course at a student-friendly price and become industry ready.